 The Federal Managers' Financial Integrity Act of 1982 (FMFIA) is intended to strengthen internal controls and accounting systems.
-OMB Circular A-123, Management's Responsibility for Internal Control and Enterprise Risk Management (OMB A-123), implements the FMFIA requirements.
-FMFIA requires that management establish and maintain effective internal control to achieve the following objectives:
+OMB Circular A-123, Management's Responsibility for Enterprise Risk Management and Internal Control, implements the FMFIA requirements.
+FMFIA requires that management establish and maintain effective internal controls to achieve the following objectives: